 Appointment of 18.
-(1) The Court may, on the application of any party, appoint a mediator. mediator whereappointment of a mediator by a person who is not one of the parties; and
+(1) The Court may, on the application of any party, appoint a mediator. mediator where-

+- (a) an arbitration agreement provides for the appointment of a mediator by a person who is not one of the parties; and - (b) that person-